open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Aggregations are commonly computed over a series of events that fall into a contiguous region of time, known as the collection interval.
-Since the SDK controls decision to start collection, it is possible to collect aggregated metric data while only reading the clock once per collection interval.
+Since the SDK controls the decision to start collection, it is possible to collect aggregated metric data while only reading the clock once per collection interval.
 The default SDK takes this approach.